-If you have ~$300 to set aside for a gaming monitor, and you want to get a display with the highest resolution, the fastest refresh rate, the biggest screen size, and the most features you can get out of it, you will love the AOC CQ32G1.
+If you have ~$300 to set aside for a gaming monitor, and you want to get a display with the highest resolution, the fastest refresh rate, the biggest screen size, and the largest number of features you can get, you are going to adore the AOC CQ32G1.

 Based on a VA (Vertical Alignment) panel, the AOC CQ32G1 delivers vivid black shades for stunning detail clarity when watching dark content thanks to its superb static contrast ratio of 3,000:1.

 In comparison, other panel technologies (IPS and TN) have a contrast ratio of mere 1,000:1.

 Furthermore, the monitor offers vibrant colors with true 8-bit depth and a wide 125% sRGB color gamut.